 Salt & Wind Travel

-8 Pre-Hispanic Drinks To Sip On Your Next Trip to Mexico
+8 Pre-Hispanic Drinks To Sip In Mexico

 You know the saying “everything old is new again?”
 Well, it’s very much true when it comes to Mexican beverages.
 Case in point: some classic yet under-the-radar Mexican beverages are making their way onto hip cocktail menus.

 Maybe you’ve sipped fizzy tepache or boozy pulque and pondered the roots of these classic drinks.
 And classic they are as they have been part of Mexican culture for millennia.
+In this article we are uncovering the history of these 8 Pre-Hispanic Drinks To Sip In Mexico

 Prehispanic Drinks To Try In Mexico

-8 Pre-hispanic Drinks To Try In Mexico
+8 Pre-Hispanic Drinks To Try In Mexico

 Atole, Central Mexico

 Regional versions include atole made with chocolate, black pepper, and star anise in the Yucatán.
 While in Michoacan, changunga fruit (also known as nanche in other parts of Mexico) is added.
-Atole is typically consumed for breakfast (often with a tamal), after dinner, and during holidays like Dia de Muertos and Christmas.
+Atole is typically consumed for breakfast (often with a tamal), after dinner, and during holidays like Día de Muertos and Christmas.

 Classic Champurrado Drink